For best experience please turn on javascript and use a modern browser!

 Next edition

-The next edition of the University Forum will be held on Thursday, 6 November 2025.
-The theme will be announced on this webpage as soon as it is confirmed.
+The next meeting of the University Forum will take place on Thursday, 6 November 2025.
+The theme of this edition is Generative AI.

 Chair